 Designed to be applied directly to an existing breakout, these are the fastest ways to reduce redness and swelling.

-Containing salicylic acid (the gold standard of blemish-busting), Soothe Paste has an amazing track record at stopping spots in their tracks as soon as you feel them start to appear.
+Containing salicylic acid (the gold standard of blemish-busting), this Blemish Paste has an amazing track record at stopping spots in their tracks as soon as you feel them start to appear.
 You can really feel it working as it works overnight to reduce blemish size and visibility.

 6. Keep on top of things with regular masking

 Sometimes even double cleansing isn’t enough.
 Twice a week take your pore-purging up a notch and use a mask with decongesting properties to lift build-up from deep inside your pores.

 Masks harness some of the most hard-working ingredients to get to the root of the problem as quickly and effectively as possible.